World of Warcraft: Mists of Pandaria: Development

 MMO-Champion reported the possibility of Mists of Pandaria being the new expansion title based on a trademark application by Blizzard submitted on July 28, 2011 and approved August 2, 2011 trademarking the title "Mists of Pandaria".
 Blizzard announced also that in this expansion Garrosh Hellscream will become increasingly unstable and the two factions will ultimately team up to take him down in The Siege of Orgrimmar.

 Mists of Pandaria is the first version of World of Warcraft or its expansions to have a digital deluxe edition (DDE), which essentially provides the in-game rewards of a collector's edition at a somewhat reduced cost and without the extra materials, such as the artbook and the soundtrack.
 Like the collector's edition of Cataclysm, both the DDE and the standard Mists of Pandaria collector's edition provide special in-game portraits for StarCraft II: Wings of Liberty, and also unlocks special icons for the player's banner in Diablo III.

-On October 21, 2011 Chris Metzen announced Mists of Pandaria during the opening ceremonies.

 On March 21, 2012, Blizzard released the Mists of Pandaria beta for testing.
-On July 20, 2012, the PTR for Mists of Pandaria was opened, slated to be the final testing space before the release of the expansion.
+On July 20, 2012, the PTR (Public Test Realm) for Mists of Pandaria was opened, slated to be the final testing space before the release of the expansion.

 On August 16, 2012, Blizzard unveiled the Mists of Pandaria opening cinematic.

+Academic Douglas Eyman cites the expansion as an example of glocalization because it was designed at the outset to appeal to global audiences while celebrating Chinese culture.

 Reception

 The expansion received generally positive reviews, scoring an 82 out of 100 on Metacritic.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Mists of Pandaria for "Outstanding Achievement in Original Music Composition".